Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     title_size: medium
     desc_select: true
     desc: >-
-      "We design Home Automation and Home Entertainment Systems based on best  practices and current industry standards."<br><br>
+      <i>"We design client-centered Home Automation and Home Entertainment
+      Systems based on best  practices and current industry standards."</i><br><br>

-      Finely Tuned Technologies offers you robustly engineered leading edge technology that compliments your living space and budget.
+      Finely Tuned Technologies offers you robustly engineered leading edge technologies that will always compliment your living space and budget.
 We  do the research, the in-field testing and chose products that work right the first time, every time.
-As a Brilliant® Pro Certified installer, we provide fully integrated smart home solutions.
-We deliver an easy-to-use solution that the entire household will use.
+As a Brilliant Pro Certified installers, we provide fully integrated home automation systems and deliver the perfect solution the entire household will use.
-  - type: divider
+  - type: divider_half
     bg_color: white
   - type: video_full
     VideoID: QIgocFKBjrc
-  - type: divider
+  - type: divider_half
     bg_color: white
   - type: cards_third_icon
     bg_color: white